Vaishnavi110426/Redis-fintech/README.md

-# Redis Fintech - User Management (MySQL vs Redis)
+# Redis Vs MySQL - User Management (MySQL vs Redis)

 A full-stack demo project to compare **direct MySQL queries** with **Redis-cached responses** using a FastAPI backend and React frontend.